vitalii-komenda/Fun-fun-algorithms/README.md

-This repo contains solved algorithms from various learning platforms ==
+List of solved algorithms from various learning platforms ==
 The purpose is to save my solutions for self improvement